LLNL/shroud/docs/reference.rst

 LUA_name
     Name of function as known by LUA.
     Defaults to evaluation of option *LUA_name_template*.

-shadow_var
-   Name of variables which are shadow variables that represent a class.
-   Used with C++ classes for C structs with *wrap_struct_as=class*.

 template_suffix
    String which is append to the end of a generated function names